vilya/minipbrt/FILEFORMAT.md

 * `"string filename"` - the name of a PTex file on the local disk
 * `"float gamma"` - a gamma value to apply to colours from the PTex file.

+Float textures exist in a different namespace to spectrum textures.
+You can have a float texture and a spectrum texture both called "foo".
+PBRT hardcodes which namespace to do the lookup in for any given parameter.

 Integrators
 -----------